 Other than the above-mentioned bonds, the Issuer does not have any outstanding bonds, conversion or option rights.

-In addition to the above-mentioned bonds, the Sika Group has the following credit facilities:
+In addition to the above-mentioned bonds, the Sika Group has in place two revolving credit facility in the amounts of CHF 750 million each.
+Furthermore, local credit lines are used to a limited extent.